-2008 was the year Portland sandwich shops blossomed.
+In the last few years, Portland sandwich shops blossomed.
 We went from a town with hardly any decent options to an embarrassment of riches.
-From what I hear, more are on the way.

-The secret ingredient that is setting these shops apart is the staff; they actually have a chef, and workers who are passionate about making the best damn sandwich they can.
+The secret ingredient that is setting these shops apart is the staff; they actually have a chef, and workers who are passionate about aking the best damn sandwich they can.
 This leads to innovations that rise beyond the norm.
-In the case of Meat Cheese Bread, we are talking about thoughtful combinations of ingredients like Granny Smith apples, honey butter and brie, or raising the bar of the standard sloppy Joe by using a pork belly Bolognese on a house-made roll.
+In the case of Meat Cheese Bread Restaurant, we are talking about thoughtful combinations of ingredients like Granny Smith apples, honey butter and brie, or raising the bar of the standard sloppy Joe by using a pork belly Bolognese on a house-made roll.

 On to Meat Cheese Bread: starting with breakfast choices, some are fairly pedestrian; a PB&J, even made very well on grilled sourdough as it is here, is still a PB&J. More interesting is the breakfast burrito, full of smoky green chilies, cheddar cheese, scrambled eggs and hash-browns.
 It all comes together in a perfect amalgam that has generated a passionate following.
 For me, the breakfast standout is the Ham and Cheese, which is made from an over-easy egg and lightly dressed greens, gently cradled between two slices of golden brown bread pudding.
 The pudding itself is moist and savory, a lovely melody of bread, ham, and bits of cheese.
 This is a terrific breakfast, rich and satisfying, full of diverse textures and flavors; one of the best breakfast sandwiches in Portland.